Rebekah Jones: Florida Department of Health

-The COVID-19 dashboard team
+COVID-19 dashboard team

 In March 2020, Jones used Esri's ArcGIS software to create Florida Department of Health's COVID-19 dashboard.
 She managed the dashboard team for two months.
 The following month, Carina Blackmore, an epidemiologist and the director for the division, assembled a small team including Jones "to develop new data for a reopening plan."
 When the criteria supplied by the White House showed that highly populated counties were ready to open, but not rural counties, Blackmore suggested lower populations might be held to a different standard to account for natural social distancing.
 Jones opposed the use of federal guidelines to make low-population areas more resilient to small, containable spikes in cases and disagreed with the epidemiologists on her team about methodology by which the state evaluated readiness to reopen.
 She opposed the way the state computed test positivity rates and believes that positive results for antibody testing (Note: Antibody tests check for past infections while diagnostic tests check for current infections.) should be included in cumulative case totals, which outside epidemiologists don't recommend, as they can skew results.